-3 In the <Attachment Setting Mode> group, select whether to enable cross-point button operations when a macro attachment is set.
+3 In the <Attachment Setting Mode> group, select the button operations when a macro attachment is set.

-With Btn Function: Enable cross-point button operations.
+With Btn Function: Simultaneously execute button function.

-W/o Btn Function: Disable cross-point button operations.
+W/o Btn Function: Do not execute button function.

-4 In the <Macro 2nd Recall Mode> group, set the action to occur during macro execution or when a macro is paused if the cross-point button that sets the macro attachment set is double-pressed.
+4 In the <Macro 2nd Recall Mode> group, select the action to occur during macro execution or when a macro is paused if the same macro is executed again.